Bromvlieg/gm_bromsock/README.md

 ##Notes
 	Regarding the documentation below, arguments in [tags] are optional and can be ignored.
     If you use callbacks(which you should), then the functions which use callbacks will return nothing

+	To receive and send data to non bromsock sockets, you'll have to add the true argument to the sock:Send(packet, [dontsendlength])
+	And you'll have to provide a number of bytes to receive in the sock:Receive([count]) (or use sock:ReceiveUntil(string))

+	If you want to receive more than 10MB in one sock:Receive([count]) call, you'll have to use sock:SetMaxReceiveSize(maxbytes) first to prevent the sanity checker throwing errors

     Every socket has 2 worker threads.
 A worker will block(unless you set blocking to false) until the requested action is done.
     This means, that you can call 2 functions at the same time.
 Example: Send and Receive.